Faculty SeaNet Guide

 On the Faculty Registration Permits/Override page, use the pull down menus to select the type of override and the class, click submit, then click submit again for final confirmation.
 A few things to remember about overrides: 1) the override does not register the student in the class; it allows the student to register themselves without getting an error 2) an override must be issued for each condition that is causing the student a problem.
 Example, course is permission only and the course is closed.
 Two overrides would need to be issued.

 "Advising Listing" will display your advisees who have registered for the term selected.
 From the advisee list you may click on any hyperlink to see additional information on the student.
-Also on the advisee list you may see the student's alternate pin.
-This is the most current alternate pin the student will need to register for the term that registration is occurring.
+Also on the advisee list you may see the student's registration PIN.
+This is the most current registration PIN the student will need to register for the term that registration is occurring.

 Selecting a Student